luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 bool is_ntt_form() const noexcept;
 ```

-: Returns whether the ciphertext is in NTT form.
+Usage: Returns whether the ciphertext is in NTT form.

 <br>